Vincenzo Italiano

+Early life

+Italiano was born in Karlsruhe, West Germany, to Sicilian parents originally from Ribera and later moved back to their hometown when he was six months of age.

 Playing career

-Italiano was born in Karlsruhe, Germany to Sicilian parents originally from Ribera and later moved back to their hometown when he was six months of age.
-His playing role was of a versatile central midfielder, known for his tackling and passing.
-He played for Genoa and (for most of his career) Hellas Verona first in Serie A and later, in Serie B.
+After starting his professional career with Trapani, he played for Hellas Verona (for most of his career), first in Serie A and later in Serie B. Italiano made his debut in Serie A with Hellas Verona on 2 February 1997, under manager Luigi Cagni, in Serie A, at the age of 19, in a 6–1 away defeat to Bologna; Verona were relegated at the end of the 1996–97 Serie A season.
+After helping his team earn promotion back to Serie A in 1998–99, he scored his first Serie A goal on 5 November 2000, in a 2–2 home draw against Inter Milan, but was later sent off for a double booking following his goal celebration.
+Italiano then had a brief spell with Genoa in 2005, before returning to Verona the following season.

-He made his debut in Serie A with Hellas Verona and then appeared in Serie A again, albeit briefly, with cross-city rivals Chievo on 14 January 2007 against Catania.
+Italiano then appeared in Serie A again, albeit briefly, with cross-city rivals Chievo on 14 January 2007 against Catania; he helped them achieve promotion back to Serie A by winning the Serie B title the following season, and later helping them avoid relegation the season after that.
+He subsequently joined Padova in 2009, and later had spells with Perugia and Lumezzane before retiring in 2014.

+Style of play

+Italiano's playing role was that of a versatile and dynamic central midfield playmaker, known for his tackling and passing range, in particular his ability to play long balls.
+He often played in the regista role as a deep-lying playmaker in midfield, and was influenced by Demetrio Albertini and Andrea Pirlo.
+In addition to his vision and ability to dictate the tempo of his teams' plays, Italiano was also known for his powerful striking ability from outside the box.

 Coaching career

 Early years

 After his retirement as a player, he started a coaching career in Veneto for a number of amateur teams.
-In 2017 he joined Union ArzignanoChiampo, which won him interest from Serie C club Trapani who hired him for the 2018–19 season.
+In 2017, he joined Union ArzignanoChiampo, which won him interest from Serie C club Trapani who hired him for the 2018–19 season.

 Under his guidance, Trapani concluded the 2018–19 season in second place behind champions Juve Stabia, and then successfully contested the playoff phase, winning promotion to Serie B after defeating Piacenza 2–0 on aggregate.

 Spezia

-Following his successful season with Trapani, Italiano was subsequently hired by ambitious Serie B club Spezia, as the club's new head coach for the 2019–20 season.
+Following his successful season with Trapani, Italiano was subsequently hired by ambitious Serie B club Spezia as the club's new head coach for the 2019–20 season.

 In his first season in charge, Italiano immediately achieved promotion with Spezia to Serie A for the first time in the club's history after edging Frosinone in the promotion play-offs.
 He successively guided Spezia in their 2020–21 Serie A campaign, succeeding in keeping the small Ligurian club in the top flight in his debut season in the Italian top division.